Pamela Sumner is a gifted facilitator, coach, and performance improvement consultant.

 Pamela has worked with a range of organizations, among them: Adobe, PayPal, TJX, University of Nebraska, The Salvation Army, Omaha Public Power, Caterpillar, Aero Flite, Franklin Templeton, Physicians Mutual Insurance, and California Energy.

 Pamela began her career working on a natural gas pipeline for People’s Natural Gas, a subsidiary of Northern Natural Gas.
-There, she operated a backhoe and trencher while working to replace over 1000 miles of pipe.
+There, she operated a backhoe and trencher while working to replace over a thousand miles of pipe.

 After ten years in the field, she gave up her hardhat and steel-toed shoes when the corporate office recruited her to work in training and organizational development.
 In that role, she oversaw a staff of internal facilitators and contract trainers.